committed to training effective clinicians who are imbued with respect

 Evaluation of thyroid function tests in the hospital and intensive care

 disorders.
 NCEP guidelines.
 Secondary hyperlipidemia,

 diseases.
 Diagnostic evaluation and treatment options of

-osteoporosis.
+osteoporosis and osteopenia.
 Risk factors for osteoporosis.
 The use of bone

 densitometry.
 Osteomalacia, Paget's disease.

 - Adrenal disease.

 Diagnosis and management of Cushing's syndromes, adrenal failure

 include the incidental pituitary mass.
 The role of surgery,